 So, you should have a question for each block, and 3-6 words under each.
 Then, you're ready to go...
 On the next page (click the link above to go there now) you'll choose your typing speed, then enter your question and words.
 Vocabulary Strategies.
 At first glance sentences.
 Mr Benn and the Anatomy of Extended Writing.
 Me and Mr Benn I was born in 1975, and the cult children’s animation Mr Benn was part of my childhood.

 I will cautiously assert that I think I am a better teacher of writing as a result of the thinking that has gone into these.
 Today (12th May, 2015) I am updating to include some of my recent posts.
-Here’s a short chronological directory: 1.
-The beauty of paired writing.
 Hemingway Editor.
 Poetry: Read and Analyse.
 Rhyme by Hannah Tyreman.
 How to analyse a poem.
 Alex Quigley- Collection of Online Resources.
 We are fast approaching the new school year and it is a time of mild anxiety and hurried organisation.